dlenski/wtf/README.md

         -E ENDING, --coerce-eol ENDING

-* Check for spaces followed by tabs in the whitespace at the beginning of a line; strategy for fixing this condition requires setting either `--change-tabs` or  `--change-spaces` and will then replace the offending whitespace character, or the default is to report and **warn**:
+* Check for spaces followed by tabs in the whitespace at the beginning of a line; fixing this condition requires setting either `--change-tabs` or `--change-spaces`.
+The default is to report and **warn**:

         -s, --tab-space-mix
         -S, --report-tab-space-mix
         -Is, --ignore-tab-space-mix

-* Change tabs to a specified number spaces in the whitespace at the beginning of a line (default is not to change tabs at all):
+* Change tabs in the whitespace at the beginning of a line to the specified number of spaces (default is not to change tabs at all).
+This option will *not* touch leading tabs when they are mixed with spaces, *unless* `--tab-space-mix` is also specified.

         -x SPACES, --change-tabs SPACES

-* Change a specified number spaces to tabs in the whitespace at the beginning of a line (default is not to change spaces at all):
+* Change the specified number of consecutive spaces in the whitespace at the beginning of a line to tabs (default is not to change spaces at all).
+This option will *not* touch leading tabs when they are mixed with spaces, *unless* `--tab-space-mix` is also specified.

         -y SPACES, --change-spaces SPACES